euler-xyz/evk-periphery/docs/firewall.md

 ### Handling of Maximum Values

 When operations involve `type(uint256).max` as an amount (often used to represent "all available" in token operations), special handling is required.
 The `HookTargetFirewall` resolves these maximum values to concrete asset amounts before applying thresholds and computing checkpoint hashes.

+### Operation Counter Mechanism

+The `HookTargetFirewall` uses a sliding window approach to track frequency of operations that do not require attestation:

+1. It uses a `uint96` to store three 32-bit counters, each representing a 1-minute window.
+2. As time passes, the counters are shifted, and new operations increment the current window's counter.
+3. The total operation count over the last 3 minutes is used to determine if the operation frequency threshold has been exceeded.

+### Vault Authentication

+The `HookTargetFirewall` ensures that only authorized vaults can use its services.
+It uses the `GenericFactory` contract to verify that the calling vault is a proxy deployed by the recognized EVault factory.